defisaver/defisaver-tokens/README.md

 ▸ `Const`**getIlkInfo**(`ilk?`: *string*): [*ExtendedIlkData*](README.md#extendedilkdata)

-Returns Maker ilk info, and asset info as `assetData` attribute.
+Returns Maker or Reflexer ilk info, and asset info as `assetData` attribute.
 Warning: will not throw if ilk not found.
 Instead, will return a placeholder object.

 #### Parameters: